 I LOVE the wax paper wrapper (smart and clean), that sweet, fat piggy on the front, the fact that my sausage is rectangular (just a crazy obsessive thing) and the RED date stamp on the front of each package.
 AWESOME!

-1 Pkg of Nasoya won ton wraps - I used about 10 to 12 (keep remaining for other use)
+- 1 Pkg of Nasoya won ton wraps - I used about 10 to 12 (keep remaining for other use)

-1/2 lbs of Neese's Sausage
+- 1/2 lbs Neese's Sausage

-2 scallions - cut into small sections
+- 2 scallions - cut into small sections

-1/2 teaspoon chopped fresh ginger
+- 1/2 teaspoon chopped fresh ginger

-1 garlic clove
+- 1 garlic clove

-1/4 teaspoon sesame oil
+- 1/4 teaspoon sesame oil

-1/2 teaspoon rice wine vinegar
+- 1/2 teaspoon rice wine vinegar

-1 teaspoon soy sauce
+- 1 teaspoon soy sauce

-~~ side dish of water for assembling of won tons
+- ~~ side dish of water for assembling of won tons

 Put all ingredients in a food processor, pulse.
 Do not over process.
 I use a Ninja, just cause it's small, easy to use and has a nice storage lid for leftovers.

 With lots of TLC, fold the 2 ends of the triangle together so that the "cap" of the won ton curls into itself.

 In a stock pot, bring to a low boil, 5 cups of chicken stock.

-Place the won tons on a spoon and lower into the simmering stock.
+Place the wontons on a spoon and lower into the simmering stock.
 Cook for 5 minutes.
 Serve with fresh scallions and crunchy noodles.